§ 155.208.040 PEDESTRIAN-FOCUSED FRONTAGES.

 Figure 208-5: Storefront Transparency (between three and seven feet above the sidewalk)

-(c) The Director may allow exceptions to this transparency requirement with an administrative adjustment.
-To approve the administrative adjustment, the Director must make the findings in § 155.412.030(F) (Findings for Approval) and the following additional findings:
+(3) The Director, or Design Review Committee when design review is required pursuant to § 155.412.040 (Design Review), may allow exceptions to this transparency requirement with an administrative adjustment.
+To approve the administrative adjustment, the Director or Design Review Committee must make the findings in § 155.412.030(F) (Findings for Approval) and the following additional findings: